wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

    ![salesforce-market-share-1500x500](https://user-images.githubusercontent.com/300046/43361208-59796650-9286-11e8-919d-bdfd0b5937b7.jpg)

-* Gartner says "Salesforce leads market share with 16% in 2013 vs. SAP with 13%, and Oracle with 10%."
+Gartner says "Salesforce leads market share with 16% in 2013 vs. SAP with 13%, and Oracle with 10%."

-   Salesforce/Force.com seem to be more attractive to <strong>mid-market</strong> customers than SAP and Oracle.
+PROTIP: Salesforce/Force.com seem to be more attractive to <strong>mid-market</strong> customers than SAP and Oracle.
 And smaller companies tend to more flexible about all work being done on-site.

-The competitors are:
+The top competitors to Salesforce are:

 * SAP
 * Oracle